PrivateCoffee/matrix-gptbot/README.md

 `systemctl start gptbot` and enable it to start automatically on boot with `systemctl enable gptbot`.

+Analogously, you can use the provided `gptbot-pantalaimon.service` file to run pantalaimon as a systemd service.

 ## Usage

 Once it is running, just invite the bot to a room and it will start responding